bids-standard/bids-website/docs/impact/index.md

 The default time period is set to the past 6 months.
 This can be changed by adjusting the time period in the upper left corner.
 Please feel free to use any of these figures in your grant!
-If there are additional statistics not currently conveyed, please reach out to or the BIDS maintainters via a GitHub issue, or by email ([bids.maintenance@gmail.com](mailto:bids.maintenance@gmail.com)).
+If there are additional statistics not currently conveyed, please reach out to or the BIDS maintainers via a GitHub issue, or by email ([bids.maintenance@gmail.com](mailto:bids.maintenance@gmail.com)).

 ### BIDS usage